Q: Do I need to fill out the event application if I just want to have a ball tournament?

 Q: Do you rent any of the District of Squamish equipment?

-A: No. There are numerous rental companies within the Corridor that can meet your needs.
+A: No. There are numerous rental companies within the Sea To Sky corridor that can meet your needs.

 Q: Can I have my fees waived if I am a not-for-profit company and cannot afford them?